uc-cdis/fence/docs/user.yaml_guide.md

 ## Introduction

 The `user.yaml` file is one way to get authorization information into Gen3.
 It is ingested via [Fence's `usersync` script](usersync.md).
 The format of this file is tightly coupled with the notions of resource, role and policy as defined by Gen3's policy engine, [Arborist](https://github.com/uc-cdis/arborist#arborist).

-For Gen3 Data Commons that do not use Arborist, refer to the [Deprecated format](#deprecated-format) section.
+For Gen3 Data Commons that do not use Arborist or that use the Google Data Access method of [Google Service Account Registration](https://github.com/uc-cdis/fence/blob/master/docs/google_architecture.md#google-account-linking-and-service-account-registration), refer to the [Deprecated format](#deprecated-format) section.

-The `user.yaml` file is usually hosted in S3 and configured via the `global.useryaml_s3path` setting of the Gen3 Data Commons manifest:
+In a fully deployed Gen3 Commons using [Cloud Automation](https://github.com/uc-cdis/cloud-automation), the `user.yaml` file is usually hosted in S3 and configured via the `global.useryaml_s3path` setting of the Gen3 Data Commons manifest:
 ```
 {
   "global": {